Mr. Brendan Symth, MLA

 Regular communication with staff throughout the Australian Alps national parks and with others interested in the management of the Australian Alps is seen as vital to continued support, cooperation and involvement.

-The newsletter, News from the Australian Alps is the major vehicle for keeping staff of the alpine parks in touch with progress on Alps projects and activities of other Australian Alps national park agencies.
+The newsletter, News from the Australian Alps is the major vehicle for keeping staff and other interested stakeholders of the alpine parks in touch with progress on Alps projects and activities of other Australian Alps national park agencies.
 It is also a valuable method of raising and maintaining community awareness of the Australian Alps national parks and the benefits arising from the cooperative management program.
 Circulation of the newsletter was increased with distribution to other Australian Alps stakeholders including local councils, tour operators and adjacent catchment management agencies.

 Annual Field Workshop